ibm-cloud-docs/vsrx/renew-license.md

 # Renewing a vSRX license
 {: #license-renewal}

 The vSRX standard and CSB licenses for both 1G and 10G that were included with deployments before mid-May 2021 have an expiration date in 2021.
 After this license expires, updates for some new vSRX features might not take effect.
-A newer license with an expiration date in 2024 is now available, and you can renew your gateway license to obtain it.
+A newer license with an expiration date in 2025 is now available, and you can renew your gateway license to obtain it.
 If you are using a High Availability vSRX, renewing your license automatically modifies the license on both vSRX nodes.
 You can find the current expiration date on the gateway appliance details page.
-See the view license steps below.
+Refer to the following instructions on viewing your license expiration date for more information.

+In order to update to the latest license, your vSRX must be version 21.3 or later.
+{: important}

 Actions such as OS Reload will re-apply the license currently applied to the node(s).
 It will not update the license.